renegadebio/renegade-labdevice/README.md

 npm start
 ```

+# Testing

+You can test this client using `bin/print_server_test.js` from the main bionet app.

 # Setting up for production

 The bionet-labelprinter software should be installed under a non-root user account, so as root add a user account, e.g: